Key Takeaways

 Another key advantage of variable annuities over mutual funds is the ability to avoid embedded gains.
 An embedded gain is a tax liability that happens when a fund is forced to sell its stocks to meet redemption obligations.
 Often, this occurs when the price of the fund’s shares drops significantly, causing nervous investors to sell off their shares.

-If a majority of the stocks sold had a large profit per share, the fund’s remaining shareholders will receive a distribution representing a cut of those profits per share.
+If most of the stocks sold had a large profit per share, the fund’s remaining shareholders will receive a distribution representing a cut of those profits per share.
 Those shareholders have actually lost some of their net worth due to the price of the funds’ shares dropping; however, they now owe capital gains tax on the distribution they received from the embedded gains.

 For mutual fund shareholders, embedded gains can represent a ticking time bomb.
 You never know when the fund’s managers might decide to sell off their stocks and pass the profits, and the tax liability, on to you.

-But this concern does not exist for variable annuities.
+However, this concern does not exist for variable annuities.
 With a variable annuity, the annuity owner is in complete control of when taxable events occur.
 There is no chance of unexpected taxable income or losses.

 Editor Bianca Dagostino contributed to this article.